Skip to main content

 1. From the Lumi navigation menu, click Integrations then tcpout or httpout.

 2. Select or create an IAM key.
+See Create an IAM key for details.

 3. Assign or confirm the S2S attributes on the key.
+If you are on the httpout integration, also set HEC attributes.

-See the following sections for configuration information.
+See the following sections for more details.

 5. Restart the forwarder for the changes to take effect.